nader2560/react-redux-firebase/docs/api/connect.md

 import React from 'react'
 import { compose } from 'redux'
 import { connect } from 'react-redux'
-import { firebaseConnect } from 'react-redux-firebase'
+import { firebaseConnect } from 'react-redux-firebase-immutable'

 const enhance = compose(
   firebaseConnect([